 Students may request official transcripts through National Student Clearinghouse regardless of when they attended.
 Most electronic PDF transcripts are processed within an hour of order placement.
-All non-PDF delivery methods require a minimum 1- to 2-day processing time.
-Current students may access unofficial transcripts through MedailleOne.
-Unofficial transcripts are no longer available to anyone who does not have access to MedailleOne.
+All non-PDF delivery methods require a minimum 2-day processing time.
+Current students may access unofficial transcripts through Medaille360.
+Unofficial transcripts are no longer available to anyone who does not have access to Medaille360.
 This includes anyone who has not attended Medaille College within one year.